ethorneloe/azure-apps-jobs-github-runners/README.md

      --output none
    ```
    <br />
-1. Create a Log Analytics Workspace(law) for the Container Apps Environment(cae).
+1. Create a Log Analytics Workspace(law) to associate with the Container Apps Environment(cae).

    PowerShell
    ```powershell